congatudo/Congatudo/README.md

 docker run -p 8080:8080 -p 4010:4010 -p 4030:4030 -p 4050:4050 -v $(pwd)/valetudo.json:/etc/valetudo/config.json --name congatudo ghcr.io/congatudo/Congatudo:alpine-latest
 ```
 ### Finally
-:tada: With theses steps, you may see your Valetudo server running under <http://ip-server:8080>
+:tada: With theses steps, you may see your Congatudo server running under <http://ip-server:8080>

 ## Docker-Compose installation
 The basic service to run congatudo with docker-compose, please download a valid configuration file for congatudo and renamed like valetudo.json from  https://raw.githubusercontent.com/congatudo/Congatudo/master/backend/lib/res/default_config.json. edit the implementation of the Valetudo robot to CecotecCongaRobot and take care about the embebed propety being set as false: